odubno/instagram-analyzer/README.md

 CLIENT_ID = os.environ['client_id']
 ```

->> This is to keep your Keys hidden during deployment.
+> This will keep your secret Keys hidden during deployment.

 Now, when you start up your app, you can run `source env.sh` in the terminal to add the `client_id` variable to the environment.